-- Toxicology • Toxicological analyses show statistically significant differences in daily food consumption and hematological parameters like Hb (hemoglobin), erythrocytes number, urea..., and anomalies in some organs like hearth.
-It seems to us that safety of GM maize MON863 x NK603 should be further investigated.
-These data seem worrying. - Allergenicity • GM maize MON863 x NK603 seems to be lacking in allergenicity, but the notifier didn't produce analyses on the whole plant but only deductive arguments.
+- Toxicology • Toxicological analyses show abnormalities in the first spermatic ways, in the production of urine and some statistically significant differences in the number of neutrophil granulocytes, in some groups of mice fed with maize MON810 x MON863 x NK603.
+It appears clear the necessity of more investigation to assure that maize GM MON810 x MON863 x NK603 is safe for human and animal health. - Allergenicity • GM maize MON810 x MON863 x NK603 seems to be lacking in allergenicity, but the notifier didn't produce analyses on the whole plant but only deductive arguments.
+Indeed, it seems inadequate the analyses on broiler chickens to conclude nutritional equivalence between conventional and GM maize.
 3. Environmental risk assessment - E.R.A. doesn't calculate unintentional dispersal or bad use of GM seeds that could be used for cultivation.
 Furthermore, GMO-Panel didn't require analysis on the new event, but they considered the previous analysis on singular events enough to conclude that GM maize MON863 x NK603 is safe for environment.
 It seems inadequate because it doesn't study potential effects derived from import and processing of GM maize. - The E.R.A. seems to be inadequate to evaluate unpredictable effects of GM maize MON863 x NK603 on soil.
 Further studies on non target organisms and on soil microorganisms are necessary to verify the absence of negative effects on trophic chains and on biogeochemical cycles.
 4. Conclusions and recommendations • Surveillance and monitoring plans forecasted from notifier aren't enough to monitor unpredictable effects that notifier didn't evaluate in E.R.A. furnished in the notification.
 They also seem to be unable to assure the separation between productions of GM, conventional and biological maize.
-11. Organisation: GM Free Cymru Country: United Kingdom Comments on the following points:
+10. Organisation: GM Free Cymru Country: United Kingdom Comments on the following points: